Adopt a zero trust network model for security

 - Establish workload identity by using Service Accounts.

-- Write initial whitelist policies for each service.
+- Write initial allow-list policies for each service.

 After your Zero Trust Network is established, you will need to maintain it.

 Follow the install instructions to get Calico software running in your cluster.